 Multiple Academic Programs

-Cherry Creek Schools offers multiple college and career programs to help you succeed.
-Multiple academic programs offer various courses and learning experiences.
-They provide students the opportunities to earn academic credit for high school graduation into postsecondary success outside of the traditional course sequence.
-Each program is defined and is accessed by each student based on the individual student’s academic interest and unique needs.
+Cherry Creek Schools offers multiple college and career programs that support various learning experiences.
+These programs provide students with the opportunities to earn academic credit for high school graduation.
+Each program is accessed based on the individual student’s academic interest and unique needs.

-Students pursue a path over multiple years and graduate prepared for a full range of postsecondary options— two- or four-year college, certification, apprenticeship, military service or formal job training.
-Through these college and career academic programs, students are pre- pared for both, not just one or the other.
+Students pursue a pathway over multiple years and graduate prepared for a full range of postsecondary options— two- or four-year college/university, industry recognized certifications, youth apprenticeship, military service or formal job training.
+Through these college and career pathways, students are prepared for both career and college, not just one or the other.

 Advancement via Individaul Determination (AVID)